 The Schengen area consists of 27 countries: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 More information

-If you travel to one of these countries and take a medicine containing narcotic or psychotropic substances, you must send this form (in Dutch or in French) at least 15 working days (3 weeks) in advance to:
+If you travel to one of these countries and take a medicine containing narcotic or psychotropic substances, you must send this form (in Dutch or in French) at least twenty working days (four weeks) in advance to:

 Federal Agency for Medicines and Health Products

 DG Inspection - Authorisations Division - Narcotics Team